SkroxiousDM/2d12GameSystem/docs/08-resting-and-recovery.md

 - Resolve is recovered by 1d4 \+ WIL.
 - Vitality is recovered by 1d4 \+ CON.
 - Attribute Drain heals at a rate of 1 point per drained attribute (see Attribute Drain below).
 >**First Aid**.
 A character may tend to an injured ally with a Hard Reason–Medicine (Field Treatment) check requiring 10 minutes.
-On a success, the patient regains 1 additional Vitality at the end of the Long Rest.
+On a success, the patient regains 1 additional Critical Wound at the end of the Long Rest.
 A creature can benefit from this care only once per day.
 ## Full Rest
 A Full Rest requires 24 hours in a safe location, with at least 6 hours spent sleeping.
 The remaining time may be used for downtime activities.
 At the end of a Full Rest: